akutruff/diagon/packages/dimmer/README.md

 # Caveats

 ## Object Reference Comparison
 Be weary of object reference comparisons as you may be trying to compare an original object with its proxy or vice versa.

 :x: `myObject === otherObject //either object could be a proxy!`

+:white_check_mark: `areSame(myObject, otherObject)`

 :white_check_mark: `asOriginal(myObject) === asOriginal(otherObject)`